LucasUriel2002/Projeto-Valdecir-Queiroz/README.md

-## Projeto-Valdecir-Queiroz
+## Project-Valdecir-Queiroz

-Projeto para criação do website para a empresa Terra Ecológica Consultoria
+Project to create the website for the company "Terra Ecológica Consultoria" Projeto para criação do website para a empresa "Terra Ecológica Consultoria"